boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/image.md

 # Image

-Image allows you to display a both static and dynamic image within defined mode (default, fill, uniform and uniform to fill).
+Image allows you to display both static and dynamic images within defined modes (default, fill, uniform, and uniform to fill).

 ![Image Widget](/static/assets/visualizing-data/visualization-widgets/images/image/image-widget.png)

-You may add image of supported formats including, BMP, JPG, JPEG, GIF, EMF, JFIF, JPE, PNG, RLE, TIF, TIFF, WMF, DIB, and ICO from your local machine or column binding to the image widget.
+You can add images of supported formats including BMP, JPG, JPEG, GIF, EMF, JFIF, JPE, PNG, RLE, TIF, TIFF, WMF, DIB, and ICO from your local machine or by column binding to the image widget.

-The following steps represents to add Image to dashboard:
+The following steps represent how to add an Image to the dashboard:

 1. Drag and drop the image widget into the Canvas.